jonlachmann/irls.sgd/README.md

 # irls.sgd
 Approximately fit a GLM model using Subsampling IRLS and SGD

-The `irls.sg` package provides functions to acquire an approximate estimate of the MLE, specifically tailored to be used in Laplace approximations for BGNLM in scenarios when large amounts of data is available.
+The `irls.sgd` package provides functions to acquire an approximate estimate of the MLE, specifically tailored to be used in Laplace approximations for BGNLM in scenarios when large amounts of data is available.

 # Installation and getting started
 To install and load the package, just run